Shock defeat for Labour as independent ‘novice’ wins Tower Hamlets by-election at Whitechapel

-Cllr Khan had helped Shafi’s doorstep campaign, he revealed in his victory speech.
+Cllr Khan had helped his doorstep campaign, he revealed in his victory speech.

 He publicly thanked her, then added: “I am committed to serve every single resident in Whitechapel, whatever their background.”

-Nigerian-born Obaze, a grandmum who has lived in the East End 30 years, admits having fought a losing battle on the doorsteps of Whitechapel because of entrenched voting.
+The Nigerian-born grandmum admits having fought a losing battle on the doorsteps of Whitechapel because of entrenched voting.

 “I lost because I was up against a Bengali vote,” she said.
 “The independents have their roots in Whitechapel which is hard to beat and I’m not Bengali.
 There isn’t anything more we could have done.”